 Let’s look at some real numbers so you’ll get a sense of how much you may be paying if your advisor charges a percentage-based fee.

 If you have $200,000 to invest, you would pay $2,000 a year.
-If you have $1 million, the fee would jump to $10,000 a year, although some advisors have a fee structure in which the percentage slides down as your assets grow.
+If you have $1 million, the fee would jump to $10,000 a year, although some advisors or wealth management services, like Empower, have a fee structure in which the percentage slides down as your assets grow.